 Spanish cohesion is currently facing a severe test in the chaotic conflict surrounding the referendum on Catalan independence.
 Of particular importance is the fiscal dimension of the issue.
 A highly influential argument of the independence movement has pointed to the financial burden placed on the region combined with Catalonia’s limited budgetary autonomy.
 This is an experience that Europe should pay close attention to, given the ambitious reform proposals currently discussed for the EU and the euro area many of which point to greater centralisation.

 First Annual Conference: "The Euro - Which Way to Go?"

 Thon EU Hotel, Rue de la Loi / Wetstraat 75, B-1000 Brussels

 9-10 November 2017

 EconPol Europe - the new European Network for Economic and Fiscal Policy Research - is pleased to announce its official Founding Conference and first Annual Meeting.
 The 2-day conference will focus on the governance of fiscal and monetary policy in Europe.
 It will bring together not only the nine network members, but also further high-profile researchers, politicians, experts and journalists to exchange their ideas regarding the economic and institutional development of the EU and the Eurozone.
-It will be a unique platform to facilitate networking and to promote the exchange of the network's latest research results.
+The event offers a unique opportunity to exchange ideas and discuss the network’s latest research.